 Our host families will have signed up for our Covid-19 Safe Plan for Host Families should students fall ill with Covid-19 symptoms while they are staying with them.

-Our host family network has been ready to help during school closures.
+Our host family network has been ready to help during school closures and remains available during the Easter break.

 Sanitation also features heavily in our advice to our host family network.
 Hosts are implementing enhanced daily cleaning procedures in all rooms.

-Host families and Relax & Revise residential staff will also be encouraging students to wash their hands regularly and remain in the house as much as possible during their stay.
+Host families will also be encouraging students to wash their hands regularly and remain in the house as much as possible during their stay.

 We are liaising with schools to ensure that they will be isolating children who present with symptoms whilst in the boarding house.
 This complies with UK Government advice.
 It is not possible or right to place a symptomatic student into a host family.